Rach-Maguluri/Rach-Maguluri/README.md

-- 👋 Hi, I’m @Rach-Maguluri
+- 👋 Hi, I’m @Rachana-Maguluri
-- 👀 I’m interested in Data & Design
+- 👀 I’m interested in Data & Information Design
 - 🌱 I’m currently a Masters in Analytics student at Northeastern University, Boston.
-- 💞️ I’m looking to collaborate on Data projects
+- 💞️ I’m looking to collaborate on Data analysis and visualization projects
 - 📫 How to reach me www.linkedin.com/in/rachana-maguluri-0637b0212